nirajan10/assignment-4-pointer_struct_filehandling/README.md

 ## Instructions

 1. Write code in the corresponding `src/` file for each programming task.
-2. Upload a `PDF` containing all answers with output screenshot in the docs/ folder
-   - You can create a doc and convert it to PDF online.
-   - Name pdf as `answer.pdf`
-   - Your first line of pdf should be `Name: Firstname-Lastname`.
-Eg: Name: Nirajan-Thakuri
-1. Do not change file names — tests depend on them.
+2. Do not change file names — tests depend on them.
-2. Commit and push your changes to GitHub.
+3. Commit and push your changes to GitHub.

 ---

 ## Questions

-**Q1.** Write a C program to find the maximum and minimum elements in an array.
+**Q1.** Write a C program that swaps the values of two integers using pointers.

-**Q2.** Implement a C program to reverse the elements of an array.

-**Q3.** Write a C program to sort an array of integers in ascending order using a sorting algorithm of your choice (e.g., bubble sort, selection sort, insertion sort).
+**Q2.** Write a C program that reverses an array of characters using pointers.

-**Q4.** Implement a C program to find the second largest element in an array.

-**Q5.** Write a C program to merge two sorted arrays into a single sorted array.

-**Q6.** Write a C program to find the length of a string without using the built-in string functions.

-**Q7.** Implement a C program to reverse a string.

-**Q8.** Write a C program to check if a given string is a palindrome.
+**Q3.** Write a C program that checks if a given string is a palindrome using pointers.

-**Q9.** Implement a C program to count the occurrence of a specific character in a string.

-**Q10.** Write a C program to concatenate two strings without using the built-in string functions.

-**Q11.** Write a function named calculateAverage that takes an array of integers as input and returns the average of the numbers.

-**Q12.** Write a function named isPalindrome that takes a string as input and returns 1 if it is a palindrome (reads the same forwards and backwards), and 0 otherwise.

-**Q13.** Write a function named findFactorial that takes an integer as input and returns its factorial.

-**Q14.** Write a function named convertTemperature that takes a temperature value in Celsius and converts it to Fahrenheit.
-The function should return the converted temperature.

-**Q15.** Write a function named countOccurrences that takes a string and a character as input and returns the number of times the character appears in the string.

-**Q16.** Write a function named reverseArray that takes an array of integers as input and reverses the order of the elements in the array.
+**Q4.** Write a C program that dynamically allocates memory for an integer array of size n, where n is entered by the user.
+Prompt the user to enter n elements and display them using pointers.

+**Q5.** Write a C program that dynamically allocates memory for a string entered by the user and finds its length using pointers.

+**Q6.** Write a C program that defines a structure called Student with members: name, roll number, and marks.
+Prompt the user to enter data for one student and display the information.

-**Q17.** Write a function named calculatePower that takes two integers, base and exponent, as input and returns the result of raising the base to the exponent.
+**Q7.** Write a C program that defines a structure Employee with members: name, employee ID, and salary.
+Take input for 5 employees and display the details of the employee with the highest salary.

-**Q18.** Write a function named findPrimeNumbers that takes an integer n as input and prints all prime numbers from 1 to n.

-**Q19.** Write a function named calculateFactorialSeries that takes an integer n as input and prints the factorial series up to n.

-**Q20.** Write a function named calculateGCD that takes two integers as input and returns their greatest common divisor (GCD).

-**Q21.** Write a recursive function named calculateFactorial that takes an integer n as input and returns its factorial.

-**Q22.** Write a recursive function named calculateFibonacci that takes an integer n as input and returns the nth Fibonacci number.
-The Fibonacci sequence starts with 0 and 1, and each subsequent number is the sum of the two preceding numbers.

-**Q23.** Write a recursive function named calculateGCD that takes two integers a and b as input and returns their greatest common divisor (GCD).
+**Q8.** Write a C program that defines a structure Book with members: title, author, and price.
+Allow the user to enter details of n books and then display all books whose price is above a user-defined value.

-**Q24.** Write a recursive function named calculatePower that takes two integers base and exponent as input and returns the result of raising the base to the exponent.
+**Q9.** Write a C program that uses a structure Point with members x and y, representing coordinates.
+Write a function that takes two Point structures and returns the distance between them.

-**Q25.** Write a recursive function named calculateSumOfDigits that takes an integer n as input and returns the sum of its digits.

-**Q26.** Write a recursive function named reverseString that takes a string as input and returns the reversed string.

-**Q27.** Write a recursive function named printTriangle that takes an integer n as input and prints a triangle of asterisks (*) with n rows.

-**Q28.** Write a recursive function named calculateBinary that takes an integer n as input and returns its binary representation as a string.

-**Q29.** Write a recursive function named isPalindrome that takes a string as input and returns 1 if it is a palindrome (reads the same forwards and backwards), and 0 otherwise.
+**Q10.** Write a C program that defines a structure Car with members: model, year, and mileage.
+Store information for 3 cars and find the car with the lowest mileage.

+**Q11.** Write a C program to create a file and write a user-entered string into it.
+Then display a message confirming that the file has been written successfully.

+**Q12.** Write a C program to read the contents of a text file and display them on the screen.

+**Q13.** Write a C program that copies the contents of one file to another file.

-**Q30.** Write a recursive function named countOccurrences that takes a string and a character as input and returns the number of times the character appears in the string.
+**Q14.** Write a C program that counts the number of characters, words, and lines in a text file.

+**Q15.** Write a C program that stores student records (name, roll number, and marks) into a file and then reads and displays all stored records.

 ---

-## Deadline: 23:59, Saturday, 15th Nov, 2025
+## Deadline: ---